codykieu/gr-harmonia/README.md

 To install gr-harmonia system-wide, you should first install [plasma-dsp](https://github.com/ShaneFlandermeyer/plasma-dsp) and [gr-plasma](https://github.com/ShaneFlandermeyer/gr-plasma) using the instructions in their README.
-Additional required dependencies should be installed as:
+**NOTE**: The following versions were used in developing this code:
+Ubuntu 24.0
+UHD 4.7
+GNURadio

 Next, run the following from the top-level directory of the module: